Home

 /

-Payroll describes the entirety of a company’s processes, reporting, and standards for paying their employees.
-Not only does payroll include the actual procedures for distributing money to employees via checks or direct deposits, but also the accurate keeping of detailed records of all payments as well as the process of ensuring all taxes on employee payments are paid.
+Payroll describes the entirety of a company’s processes, reporting, and standards for paying its employees.
+Not only does payroll include the actual procedures for distributing money to employees via checks or direct deposits, but it also includes keeping accurate and detailed records of all payments and paying employment taxes.

 Payroll process for employees

-The process for payroll of a specific employee begins when they are hired and fill out a W-4 form.
-This form gives details about the individual’s tax status as well as how they want their taxes to be paid.
-Whether an employee is paid hourly or on an annual salary, they are still required to complete and submit a W-4 to their employer.
+The payroll process for employees begins when they are hired and fill out a W-4 form.
+This form gives details about their tax status and how much income tax they want the employer to withhold.
+Whether an employee is paid hourly or on an annual salary, they must complete and submit a W-4 to their employer.

-After a W-4 is submitted and the employee begins work, they are paid regularly (usually every two weeks, sometimes every week).
-The employer is required to withhold certain taxes from that employee’s pay, including federal and state income taxes, as well as Medicare and Social Security.
-This requirement is put on employers in order to reduce the amount of individuals who fail to contribute enough to their taxes at the end of each year.
+After submitting a W-4 and beginning work, the employee receives a paycheck regularly (usually every two weeks, sometimes every week).
+The employer must withhold certain taxes from that employee’s pay, including federal and state income taxes, as well as Medicare and Social Security.
+The government puts this requirement on employers to reduce the number of individuals who fail to contribute enough to their taxes throughout the year and face large tax bills when they file their returns.

-This process, which includes calculating employee pay and withholdings, scheduling and distributing payments is generally known as payroll processing.
-This process also includes special circumstances that affect paychecks like time off, overtime requests, and more.
+This process is generally known as payroll processing, and it includes calculating employee pay and withholdings and scheduling and distributing payments.
+The process can also include special circumstances that affect paychecks like time off, overtime requests, and more.
 We’ll discuss these in greater detail later.

 How to manage payroll

-There are advantages and disadvantages to each of these three methods for payroll management, so it’s worth considering how each one will affect one’s business and company processes in both the short-term and the long-term.
+There are advantages and disadvantages to each of these three methods for payroll management, so let’s dig into how each one will affect the company in both the short- and long-term.

 In-house payroll

-Completing payroll by hand will require a business owner to learn how to process payroll themselves, if they’re a sole proprietor or run a small business, or having an internal team manage it if the business is a bit larger.
-Unfortunately, this approach is significantly time-consuming and requires a certain level of expertise in how payroll and tax withholding works so that the owner can ensure to stay on the right side of regulations and laws.
+Completing payroll manually requires a business owner to learn how to process payroll themselves or have an internal team manage it.
+Unfortunately, this approach is time-consuming and requires a certain level of expertise in labor laws and tax withholding so the business can avoid penalties.

 Third-party payroll accounting

-Many companies outsource payroll processing to a third party firm or individual.
-While this means that a company wouldn’t need to spend internal resources (time) to process payroll, it would instead come with the monetary cost associated with paying an outside firm.
+Many companies outsource payroll processing to a third-party firm or individual.
+While this means the company doesn’t need to spend internal resources (time) to process payroll, there is a monetary cost associated with paying an outside firm.

 Payroll software